Oklahoma judge blocks abortion ultrasound law

-* HY net profit for period attributable to members $47.7 million versus $41.4 million

-Oklahoma City, March 29 An Oklahoma judge has rejected as unconstitutional a state law that would have required women seeking an abortion to first view an ultrasound image and listen to a doctor's description of the fetus.
+Oklahoma City An Oklahoma judge has rejected as unconstitutional a state law that would have required women seeking an abortion to first view an ultrasound image and listen to a doctor's description of the fetus.

 The ruling on Wednesday by Oklahoma County District Judge Bryan Dixon said the law violates the state constitution because it is a "special law" that treats abortion differently than other medical procedures.